Google's 'hypocritical' remote work policies anger employees

 Hi everyone,

 After three decades in the US, my wife and I both felt it was time to consider a new location.
 We've decided to spend a year in New Zealand and see how we like it.
 To be clear: I am not retiring, just changing my location!
-We're considering this an experiment; if things go well, we may decide to stay longer but with moves like theses, it's to keep an open mind! :-)
+We're considering this an experiment; if things go well, we may decide to stay longer but with moves like theses, it's good to keep an open mind! :-)

 Despite its geographical remoteness, New Zealand is only offset 3-5 hours from California depending on the time of year, so I'll continue to work in my existing roll.
-I'm a early riser, so this won't be a big adjustment and I'll continue to work on California time.
+I'm an early riser, so this won't be a big adjustment and I'll continue to work on California time.
 As things open up (travel to NZ is still complicated by their quarantine), I expect to be in the Bay Area on a regular basis so you will continue to see me around in 3D.

 Since many of you see me on GVC and might be wondering about my new home office background, I wanted to be transparent about my move ahead of time.
 I'm looking forward to this adventure and to sharing the results of our relocation "experiment" with you.